mykemeynell/FilePreview/readme.md

 # FilePreview

-Generate preview images for filetypes.
+Generate preview images for file types.

 ## Installation with Composer